 There are two approaches available for correcting, or normalizing, for field differences.
 In this note, we will briefly illustrate both approaches.
 We will refer to one approach as the traditional normalization.
 This approach, which in the past was used in most bibliometric analyses conducted by CWTS, relies on the idea of explicitly delineating scientific fields.
 For instance, each journal is assigned to one or more fields, and in this way the journal in which a publication has appeared determines the field (or the fields) to which the publication belongs.
-The citation count of a publication is normalized by comparing it with the average citation count of all publications.
+The citation count of a publication is normalized by comparing it with the average citation count of all publications in the field.
+The other approach is commonly referred to as source normalization.
 This is a more recently developed approach that has the advantage of being independent of any classification of publications or journals into fields.
 As we will illustrate below, the source normalization approach aims to correct for field differences by looking at publications' referencing behavior.